top of page

 Some visionary employers look beyond creating an expanded talent strategy.
 They plan ways to reshape the very landscape of their workplaces and communities.

-For example, Pete's Fresh Market is intentional about how its locations can affect quality of life for our city's residents.
+For example, Pete's Fresh Market is intentional about how its locations can affect the quality of life for neighboring residents.

 “I'm proud to be part of an organization that invests in the communities that we serve.
 We happily go everywhere, including the food deserts [urban areas in which it is difficult to buy affordable or good-quality fresh food] that others may avoid.
 Wherever we are, we are committed to making investments in the store and beautifying our surroundings.”
 Alita Bezanis, Director of Organizational Development, Pete’s Fresh Market